-Supplying police officer's details
+394 Supplying police officer's details

-- 394.(1) This section applies if a police officer- - (a) searches or arrests a person; or - (b) searches a vehicle; or - (c) searches a place, other than a public place; or - (d) seizes any property; or - (e) stops or detains a person or vehicle; or - (f) requires a person to state his or her name and address; or - (g) gives to a person a direction under section 39 or 94;65 or - (h) enters a place to make an inquiry or investigation or to serve a document; or - (i) exercises a power as a public official. - (2) The police officer must, as soon as reasonably practicable, inform the person the subject of the power of the following- - (a) if the police officer is not in uniform- - (i) that he or she is a police officer; and - (ii) his or her name, rank and station; or - (b) if the police officer is in uniform-his or her name, rank and station. - (3) If the police officer is not in uniform, the police officer must also produce for inspection his or her identity card.
+(a) searches or arrests a person; or

+- (b) searches a vehicle; or - (c) searches a place, other than a public place; or - (d) seizes any property; or - (e) stops or detains a person or vehicle; or - (f) requires a person to state his or her name and address; or - (g) gives to a person a direction under section 39 or 94;65 or - (h) enters a place to make an inquiry or investigation or to serve a document; or - (i) exercises a power as a public official.

+(2) The police officer must, as soon as reasonably practicable, inform the person the subject of the power of the following-

+- (a) if the police officer is not in uniform- - (i) that he or she is a police officer; and - (ii) his or her name, rank and station; or - (b) if the police officer is in uniform-his or her name, rank and station.

+(3) If the police officer is not in uniform, the police officer must also produce for inspection his or her identity card.